mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 result did not include a realm, then option must be omitted.
 For logins obtained from HTML forms, this field must be omitted.
-For add-on associated credentials this field briefly denotes the credentials purpose (It is displayed as a description in the applications built-in login management UI).
+For add-on associated credentials this field briefly denotes the credentials purpose (It is displayed as a description in the application's built-in login management UI).

 @prop [usernameField] {string}